 DUNS Number: All applicants are required to have a DUNS number.
 Information and application instructions can be found here.

-Requests for grants must be submitted via a current online eGRANT application.
-In addition, hardcopies of the required number of printed applications, documents, and/or materials must be sent to the Commission by the deadline to complete the application process.
+Requests for grants must be submitted via a current online application and published guidelines.
+In some cases printed applications, documents, and/or materials may be required by the deadline to complete the application process.
 Specific requirements and deadlines can be found within the guidelines of each grant category.
-Applications may not be sent by fax or electronic mail.

 Applicants should note that submission of a signed grant application to the Commission constitutes a verification that the applicant has read and understands all the information contained in the guidelines, and an assurance that the applicant will comply with all rules, regulations, laws, terms, and conditions described on the assurances page of the application.